Posted on

 The crack seamlessly filled in and repaired once Industrial Metal had cured

-Industrial Metal has a work time of 60 minutes, allowing it to be carefully applied to the crack without needing to worry about premature curing.
+Industrial Metal has a work time of 60 minutes, allowing it to be carefully applied to the crack without the worry of premature curing.
 A full cure was achieved in 24 hours, after which the paste set to form a solid metallic material which seamlessly filled and repaired the crack.

 One day after the application had been completed, the delivery truck was back on the road with the timing cover no longer leaking.
-The company were very pleased with the technical advice offered by Sylmasta, and the speed and ease with which they had been able to complete the repair.
+The company were very pleased with the technical advice offered by Sylmasta, the speed and ease with which they had been able to complete the repair – and obviously, the cost saving.

 If you have an application you would like to enquire about, then please get in touch